Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 Based on filters on the db query you could get a endles amount of feeds containg events with specific criteria.

-#### Partion key
+#### Partition key
 Currently the limitations on Cosmos DB is that one logical partion can [maximum be 20GB](https://docs.microsoft.com/en-us/azure/cosmos-db/concepts-limits).

 If we assume events in average on 350 Bytes (the example aboves are around 300 Bytes).
 This would hold approx 57.000.000 events inside a logical partion.
-If we assume 5 events on average on each instance that would be around 11.000.000 instances per partion key.
+If we assume 5 events on average on each instance that would be around 11.000.000 instances per partition key.
-Looking at the biggest digital services in the current platform this would indicating that using a partion key bases on {org}/{app} is not possible because many of them have many more elements.
+Looking at the biggest digital services in the current platform this would indicating that using a partition key bases on {org}/{app} is not possible because many of them have many more elements.

 Suggestions is to use the subject as partion key.
 57.000.000 on a given subject should be more than enough.
 And when that limit is reached the limitations probably has increased.
 (it was in may 2020 raised from 10GB to 20GB)

-#### Event sequensing
+#### Event sequencing

 The way we do sequencing could affect the correctnes of the event feed.